Bézier curve: Fonts

 TrueType fonts use composite Bézier curves composed of quadratic Bézier curves.
 Other languages and imaging tools (such as PostScript, Asymptote, Metafont, and SVG) use composite Béziers composed of cubic Bézier curves for drawing curved shapes.
 OpenType fonts can use either kind of curve, depending on which font technology underlies the OpenType wrapper.

 Font engines, like FreeType, draw the font's curves (and lines) on a pixellated surface using a process known as font rasterization.
 Typically font engines and vector graphics engines render Bézier curves by splitting them recursively up to the point where the curve is flat enough to be drawn as a series of linear or circular segments.
 The exact splitting algorithm is implementation dependent, only the flatness criteria must be respected to reach the necessary precision and to avoid non-monotonic local changes of curvature.
 The "smooth curve" feature of charts in Microsoft Excel also uses this algorithm.

 Because arcs of circles and ellipses cannot be exactly represented by Bézier curves, they are first approximated by Bézier curves, which are in turn approximated by arcs of circles.
 This is inefficient as there exists also approximations of all Bézier curves using arcs of circles or ellipses, which can be rendered incrementally with arbitrary precision.
 Another approach, used by modern hardware graphics adapters with accelerated geometry, can convert exactly all Bézier and conic curves (or surfaces) into NURBS, that can be rendered incrementally without first splitting the curve recursively to reach the necessary flatness condition.
 This approach also preserves the curve definition under all linear or perspective 2D and 3D transforms and projections.

 Robotics

-Bézier curves can be used in robotics to produce trajectories of an end-effector due to the virtue of the control polygon’s ability to give a clear indication of whether the path is colliding with any nearby obstacle or object.
+Because the control polygon allows to tell whether or not the path collides with any obstacles, Bézier curves are used in producing trajectories of the end effectors.
 Furthermore, joint space trajectories can be accurately differentiated using Bézier curves.
 Consequently, the derivatives of joint space trajectories are used in the calculation of the dynamics and control effort (torque profiles) of the robotic manipulator.